Here in Wisconsin, we firmly believe there is no such thing as too much cheese. While we’d happily enjoy a pungent Limburger

 • Fine grate: 1 cup = 2 ounces hard cheese

-A careful eye will notice that in the first section we outlined that 1 cup of grated hard cheese generally converts to 3 ounces, which also corresponds to a medium grate.
-If not otherwise stated, a medium grate on a standard box grater is a good default to operate on.
+A careful eye will notice that in the first section, we outlined that 1 cup of grated hard cheese generally converts to 3 ounces, which also corresponds to a medium grate.
+If not otherwise stated, a medium grate on a standard box grater is a good default to use.

-We always recommend getting more than you think you need—after all, no one has ever complained about having too much cheese.
+We always recommend getting more cheese than you think you need.
+After all, no one has ever complained about having too much cheese.
 Not any sane person, anyway.

 Looking to test out your cheese measuring skills with some delicious recipes?
 Try our Ultimate Three-Cheese Grilled Cheese, or pick something else that suits your style from our selection of over 300 handcrafted recipes featuring Wisconsin cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world.